misbish/learn-by-doing/DEV OPS/CONTAINER/DOCKER/4. Docker Command Line/README.md

-    docker run -p 4000:80 <imagename>           # Run the image docker run -d -p 4000:80 <imagename>        # Run in detached mode
+    docker run -p 4000:80 <imagename>           # Run the image docker run -d -p 4000:80 <imagename>        # Run in detached mode docker run -it <imagename>                  # Run in interactive mode docker run --name static-site -e AUTHOR="Your Name" -d -P dockersamples/static-site -d will create a container with the process detached from our terminal -P will publish all the exposed container ports to random ports on the Docker host -e is how you pass environment variables to the container --name allows you to specify a container name AUTHOR is the environment variable name and Your Name is the value that you can pass docker port static-site      #Now you can see the ports by running the docker port command.

-    docker container ls                         # List the Container docker container stop <hash>                # Gracefully stop the specified container docker container kill <hash>                # Force shutdown of the specified container
+    docker ps                                   # List the running container docker ps -a                                # List all the container docker container ls                         # List the Container docker container stop <hash>                # Gracefully stop the specified container docker container kill <hash>                # Force shutdown of the specified container